guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 Please see the original mrmachine github for Home Assistant usage information

-Recent Notes:
-- Thanks to techjmw at AVSforum for work re Hisense 50U6G code mapping from Harmony library.

-- Logging output from ESP32-C6-WROOM is only out its USB port.
-THe COMS port can be used for programming the ESP32, but will not output any log data.

 ## Requirements

 - XGIMI Titan Noir Max and its original Bluetooth remote